 - 1 cup orange juice freshly squeezed

-- 5 tbsp maple syrup or sugar (replace with date paste for Plantricious compliance)
+- 5 Tablespoons maple syrup or sugar (replace with date paste for Plantricious compliance)

-- 2 Tbsp rice vinegar (+ more to taste)
+- 2 Tablespoons rice vinegar (+ more to taste)

 - 1 inch ginger root (peelt + grated)

 - 2-3 cloves garlic grated

 - 1 pinch red chili flakes optional to taste